Libensemble/libensemble/docs/FAQ.rst

     export I_MPI_FALLBACK=1

-Alternatively, libEnsemble can be run in central mode where all workers run on dedicated nodes, while launching all tasks onto other nodes.
+Alternatively, libEnsemble can be run in central mode where all workers run on dedicated nodes while launching all tasks onto other nodes.
 To do this add a node for libEnsemble, and add ``libE_specs['dedicated_mode'] = True`` to your calling script.

 **What does "_pickle.UnpicklingError: invalid load key, '\x00'." indicate?**